morphed

 Every AI image generator on this list uses one of two core architectures.
 Understanding the difference helps explain why certain tools excel at different tasks.

 Diffusion models (Midjourney, Flux, Stable Diffusion, Imagen, Firefly, Ideogram) start with random noise and gradually remove it, guided by your text prompt, until a coherent image forms.
 Think of it like a sculptor chipping away marble.
-These models tend to produce higher visual detail and give more control over artistic style, but they require more compute per image.
+These models produce higher visual detail and give more control over artistic style, but they require more compute per image.

 Some tools combine both approaches.
 The practical takeaway: if prompt accuracy matters most, lean toward autoregressive models.
 If visual aesthetics matter most, lean toward diffusion.

-The practical advantage is model routing.
-Different tasks need different models.
 Use Nano Banana 2 for photorealistic portraits and product shots (see our Nano Banana prompts guide for tips), switch to Flux for fast iterations, or use specialized models for anime, illustration, and architectural visualization.
-The consistent interface means you learn one tool, not five.
+One interface, not five.

 Key differentiators: